During the month of March, we have much to celebrate at HPC!

-“Dental Assistants – Passionate About Our Patients, Dedicated to Our Profession” is the theme for 2022 and acknowledges the growing importance of dentistry’s role in health care and the responsibilities of dental assistants.
+“Dental Assistants – Our Heart Goes into Every Smile” is the theme for 2021 and acknowledges the growing importance of dentistry’s role in health care and the responsibilities of dental assistants.

-According to the Bureau of Labor Statistics, as of 2020, there are more than 330,000 dental assistants in the United States.
-In Kansas, there are approximately 2,800 dental assistants.
+There are more than 300,000 dental assistants in the United States.
+In Kansas, there are approximately 2,600 dental assistants.

 Dental assistants wear many hats in a dental clinic!
 They greet patients, review medical histories, take X-rays, perform dental charting during the dentist exam, assist the dentist chairside during procedures, polish teeth, review post-operative instructions and schedule patients.